 Feel, Fuel & Noise

-As the BR 350 and the BR 700 are both Stihl blowers, they benefit from the same level of quality and attention to detail.
+Manufactured by Stihl, both the BR 350 and the BR 700 should uphold similar standards of quality and attention to detail.

 • While the noise variation between the Stihl BR 700, recorded at 75 dB, and the Stihl BR 350, noted at 74 dB, seems marginal, it could still influence the operator and neighboring individuals.